Updated: May 11th, 2025

 Improve your progesterone levels to improve adrenal health

-If you are experiencing symptoms of progesterone deficiency and adrenal dysfunction, chances are that you’ve been to countless conventional doctors without much success.
-You are not alone.
+So now that you know why balanced progesterone is important, what can you do about it?
+Most conventional doctors don’t offer much advice.
 Lisa, like most of my patients, went from doctor to doctor without results.
 When she came to me, she finally found improvement with the help of some natural solutions.

 It seems so simple, but your body is incredibly wise.
 If you support it with natural strategies and allow it to rest, it will repair itself.
 Like Lisa, you may also find success with the following natural strategies.